John Marshall: Fletcher v. Peck

-In 1795, the state of Georgia had sold much of its western lands to a speculative land company, which then resold much of that land to other speculators, termed "New Yazooists."
+In 1795, Georgia sold much of its western lands to a speculative land company, which then resold much of that land to other speculators, termed "New Yazooists."
 After a public outcry over the sale, which was achieved through bribery, Georgia rescinded the sale and offered to refund the original purchase price to the New Yazooists.
 Many of the New Yazooists had paid far more than the original purchase price, and they rejected Georgia's revocation of the sale.
 Jefferson tried to arrange a compromise by having the federal government purchase the land from Georgia and compensate the New Yazooists, but Congressman John Randolph defeated the compensation bill.
 The issue remained unresolved, and a case involving the land finally reached the Supreme Court through the 1810 case of Fletcher v.
 Peck.
 In March 1810, the Court handed down its unanimous holding, which voided Georgia's repeal of the purchase on the basis of the Constitution's Contract Clause.
 The Court's ruling held that the original sale of land constituted a contract with the purchasers, and the Contract Clause prohibits states from "impairing the obligations of contracts."
 Fletcher v.
 Peck was the first case in which the Supreme Court ruled a state law unconstitutional, though in 1796 the Court had voided a state law as conflicting with the combination of the Constitution together with a treaty.